 You will need to electronically submit a claim including accompanying documents and evidence via a digital form available on GOV.UK.

-You can submit claims in bulk as long as the claims are all based on the same reimbursement circumstance(condition) as described in the guidance on GOV.UK and listed above.
+You can submit claims in bulk if the claims are all based on the same reimbursement circumstance(condition) as described in the guidance on GOV.UK and listed above.